Tuesday, 3 April 2007

 Keep the Car Running (their first UK single of the album) starts off upbeat and is the most pop-like of all the album.
 It's an instantly likable, pop-rock track.
 Going through the album, it starts to offer what I have come to expect from Arcade Fire - making the unusual sound great, the off-notes sound right and the cacophony a harmony.
 That's what I came to love.

-A new direction is taken with Neon Bible, with a somewhat empty and repetitive bass line with Win's echoing voice singing: "It's the Neon Bible The Neon Bible Not Much chance for survival If the Neon Bible is right"
+A new direction is taken with Neon Bible, with a somewhat empty and repetitive bass line with Win's echoing voice singing:

 It reminds me of Wolf Parades song, Modern World in that it's one simple tune and a deep underlying message about belief and direction.